boy1906/meteor-accounts-saml/README.md

 * Check for better/alternative SAML profile.
 I have the impression that the SAML Web Browser SSO profile somewhat conflicts with Meteor's DDP/websocket approach.
 Eg when the browser issues an HTTP request, Meteor apps don't necessarily know from which user/session this request comes from (ja, we could use cookies but that's not the the Meteor-way).

 ## Credits
-Based Nat Strauser's Meteor/SAML package _natestrauser:meteor-accounts-saml_ which is heavily derived from https://github.com/bergie/passport-saml.
+Based Steffo's Meteor/SAML package steffo:meteor-accounts-saml which is heavily derived from https://github.com/bergie/passport-saml.